The Business of Breast feeding

 Solution

-Dr Geddes ultrasound studies showed that the anatomy of the human lactating breast did not store the majority of milk close to the nipple for the baby to ‘strip’ as once thought.
+Dr Geddes ultrasound studies showed that the anatomy of the human lactating breast did not store the majority of milk close to the nipple for the baby to ‘strip’ or squeeze out as once thought.
 Instead, a baby first creates a vacuum, and draws the nipple into its mouth.
-As the mother lets down, the baby then sucks in a cyclic manner to draw milk out of the breast.
-The baby uses a parallel motion to draw the milk out.
+As the mother lets-down, the baby then sucks in a cyclic manner to draw milk out of the breast.
+The baby uses a parallel tongue action to draw the milk out allowing the nipple to expand and milk to flow.
 As they suck they co-ordinate their breathing and swallowing to match milk flow from the breast.

-In pre term infants their immaturity prevents them being able to attach well to the breast and create enough suction to remove milk thus they are unable to suck all of their feeds.
-As such, they are often delayed from hospital discharge.
-These babies, as well as those whose mothers whose babies cannot suck from the breast are often offered bottle feeds.
-With conventional bottle teats, these babies may experience nipple confusion when transferred to the breast meaning some mothers are unable to re-establish breastfeeding behaviours.
+In preterm infants, their immaturity prevents them being able to attach well to the breast and create enough suction to remove milk thus they are unable to suck all their feeds.
+As such, this often delays their discharge from hospital to home.
+These babies, as well as those whose babies cannot suck from the breast are often offered bottle feeds.
+With conventional bottle teats, these babies may develop an alternative sucking action, different to feeding at the breast, and may become confused when transferred to the breast meaning some mothers are unable to re-establish breastfeeding.

-Participants in this research included successfully breastfeeding mothers and infants to clarify the sucking mechanism.
-This work led to an innovative evidence based ‘Calma feeding solution’ that uses a similar action to breastfeeding, potentially allowing the baby to move between the breast and the bottle in a smooth fashion.
+To clarify the sucking mechanism participants in this research included successfully breastfeeding mothers and infants.
+This work led to an innovative evidence based ‘Calma feeding solution’ that requires the baby to use a similar action to breastfeeding, potentially allowing the baby to move between the breast and the bottle in a smooth fashion.

 “Women are well educated and know that breastfeeding is really good for their babies in both the short and long term and that breastfeeding programs babies for better health later in life.”